curl/curl/winbuild/README.md

  When you build curl using the build files in this directory the default SSL backend will be Schannel (Windows SSPI), the native SSL library that comes with the Windows OS.
-Schannel in Windows <= XP is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions.
+Schannel in Windows 8 and earlier is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions.
 If you will be using curl in one of those earlier versions of Windows you should choose another SSL backend like OpenSSL.